sedouard/AzureDevopsLabs/AzureXPlatCLI/README.md

 The scripting engine we will use will be Node.js itself.
 A veriety of options for scripting such as Bash, Batch, Powershell and Grep exist however this lab will use a simple library, [azure-scripty](http://npmjs.org/azure-scripty) to use the azure x-plat cli right from javascript.

-To get started, from this folder in your repository, install the required packages
+To get started, from the **Start** folder in your repository, install the required packages (note: your repository should be at your drive root or very close to avoid path too long errors)
 ```
 npm install
 ```